 Submitted by Josselyn Salafia.

-For more information on any of the following programs, please call the HK Recreation Department at 860-345-8334 or visit us on-line at www.hkrec.com.
+For more information on any of the programs below, please call the HK Recreation Department at 860-345-8334 or visit us on-line at www.hkrec.com.

 The Haddam-Killingworth Recreation Department welcomes Engineering Imagination.
-These programs are a mix of Engineering and hands-on activities for students in grades K – 4.
+These programs are a mix of Engineering and hands-on activities for students in grades K – 3.
 The fee is $22 (non-residents add $10).
+The topics include:

 Chris Corkum’s Baseball Clinic